 Enter the MagicKnock: a device that allows one to control connected devices with a simple knocking sound that can be made with fingertips, knuckles, or even a foot.

-Kento Sasamoto, a 21-year-old student at Keio University in Japan, came up with the idea for MagicKnock to solve a very simple problem.
+Kento Sasamoto and his partner Hikaru Ito, students at Keio University in Japan, came up with the idea for MagicKnock to solve a very simple problem.
 “One day, I want to change the channel of TV on my bed, but I can't reach remote controller.
 Then I thought I want to control devices without having it in hand.”

 MagicKnock is a small device that can be placed on a tabletop or the floor.
 It uses piezoelectric elements to sense vibrations created by the user’s knock; those vibrations are made louder with an internal amplifier.
 The device analyzes the signal’s waveform to detect the type of knock: a combination of soft and loud knocks give MagicKnock different instructions, and it responds to each with a different color, allowing the user to see that her or his input has been received.

 Once MagicKnock has received the user’s signal, it uses a Bluetooth® signal to communicate with the MagicTV app, which then uses wifi to send signals to connected IoT devices in the environment.
 So, with a few knocks, one could send a signal via MagicKnock to the MagicTV app and from there to the lamp, coffee pot, or stereo.
 Kento chose to use Bluetooth technology in his concept/project because, as he explains: “Every IoT device have a battery problem.
 Bluetooth is the best simple way to reduce battery consumption and connect other devices.”

 “I’m only a beginner yet,” says Kento, about whether he considers himself a techie.
 “But I love to gadget and technology and to solve problems.
 Because I feel a lot of problems of my life and the best way to solve them is to use gadget and technology.”